 Even if you decide to get insurance for your shipment, things that cannot be replaced will be gone for good if something happens.

-I’m sure everything will be fine, but I’m a worst-case scenario type of person, as you may have guessed, and would just rather have the peace of mind knowing that they’re safe in my carry on.
+I’m sure everything will be fine, but I’m a worst-case scenario type of person, as you may have guessed, and would just rather have the peace of mind knowing that they’re safe.

 I know I already mentioned this when packing up your suitcase, but shipments to Australia take time.
 Like I said above, our shipment took 3 months.

 Even after your shipment arrives in Sydney, Australian Quarantine needs to go through the boxes.
 The time needed for that varies from container to container and is not included in your original shipment estimated time of arrival.
 It's also not included in the rate quoted to you for your shipment.
 I have a post where I break down everything covered in our Australia shipping quote that you might want to check out before getting your quote.

 To help tide you over consider sending a few thing to the hotel or your vacation rental.
 But sure to clear it with the vacation rental owner first or use Send My Bag which delivers it straight to you soon after you arrive.

 I could have just gone out and got a cheaper version, but I love my knives and know that using some crappy ones would have just been too frustrating on a daily basis.

-Other things that you might want to consider sending in a box to your hotel in Sydney are kid’s supplies, like stuffed animals and other toys, bed sheets, towels, pillows (consider using some vacuum travel space saving bags to make them less bulky), and blankets.
+Other things that you might want to consider sending in a box are kid’s supplies, like stuffed animals and other toys, bed sheets, towels, pillows (consider using some vacuum travel space saving bags to make them less bulky), and blankets.